Only open to students that are admitted to the Minor Brain and Cognition and that have completed the first part of the minor.

 Colloquium (by students)

-Working group assignments for which three pairs of students (preferably a combinations of students from different scientific backgrounds) each perform a sub assignment.
-The whole working group will meet to discuss and integrate the various sub assignments and integrate these into a presentation.
+1) Working group assignments for which three pairs of students (preferably a combinations of students from different scientific backgrounds) each perform a sub-assignment.
+The whole working group will meet to discuss and integrate the various sub-assignments and integrate these into a presentation for the colloquium.
 Presentations will be judged on content by teachers and other students during a mini symposium.
 Assessment is on team level.
 Final grade for the colloquium is the average of the teachers and students grades.

 Will be made available on Blackboard.

-For questions about the course, please contact the course coordinators via the Secretariat Psychiatry:
+For questions about the content of the course, please contact the course coordinators via the Secretariat Psychiatry